With new immigration role, Harris gets a politically perilous assignment

-For Harris, the last three months have been a series of firsts: The first woman to become vice president and the first Indian American and black person to hold that title.
-Now, she is tackling her first big challenge: Taking on a complex problem that has vexed Republican and Democratic administrations for decades.
+For Harris, the past three months have been a series of firsts: The first woman to become vice president is also the first Indian American and first Black person to hold that title.
+Now, she is tackling her first big challenge, taking on a complex problem that has vexed Republican and Democratic administrations for decades.

 At the same time, White House officials have struggled to define Harris’s directive.
-They have recently emphasized that her focus is on the Northern Triangle countries of Central America and on the underlying causes of migration — not the more politically sensitive question of what to do with people once they arrive.
+They have recently emphasized that her focus is on the Northern Triangle countries of Central America and the underlying causes of migration, not the more politically sensitive question of what to do with people once they arrive.

-Many Democrats say this is a perilous mission for Harris, who is widely seen as a potential successor to Biden and the de facto leader of the next generation of Democrats.
+Many Democrats say this is a perilous mission for Harris, who is widely seen as a potential successor to Biden and the de facto leader of the party’s next generation.
 They worry it will collide with her long-term ambitions and say that, for better or for worse, she could own much of what happens on the border in coming months.

 “There’s no question this one is high-risk, high-reward,” said former housing and urban development secretary Julián Castro.
+“I’m betting she’s more than able to get the job done.”

 Harris is already dealing with competing demands.
 Liberal leaders and immigration activists are warning against embracing policies that are too harsh, while Republican critics are ramping up efforts to portray her and other Democrats as soft and incompetent on the border.